Transition and recovery of the health system post earthquake, Nepal

 At the heart of our approach is strong communication and planning to ensure that all the components of rebuilding the health system are delivered in a coordinated way.
 The programme will support transition from recovery to longer-term health systems development.

 Over 21,000 people were injured in the April and May 2015 earthquakes

-We will be providing psycho-social support to 15,000 people
+We are providing psycho-social support to 15,000 people